 Aidan Darrall, Mortgage Expert at Mojo Mortgages

-Most people have a repayment mortgage for their own home, and whilst interest-only mortgages are not commonly used for residential property purchase nowadays, some lenders will allow you to switch to one temporarily to reduce your monthly payments until your circumstances resolve, for example, when you get a new job
+Interest-only mortgages are not commonly used for residential borrowers, but some lenders still provide them to those with a higher income.
+They may also allow you to switch to one temporarily to reduce your monthly payments until your circumstances resolve, for example, when you get a new job.

 The Support for Mortgage Interest facility is available across the UK to those receiving certain benefits.
 It provides a government loan to help with mortgage interest payments on up to £200,000 of your mortgage.